orchetect/swift-testing-extensions/README.md

     // ie: an uncompressed file named "Foo.txt" is located on the desktop let folder = URL.desktopDirectory
     try TestResource.foo.manuallyCompressFile(locatedIn: folder)
-    // outputs "Foo.txt.lzfse" file to the desktop, ready to move into the package }
+    // outputs "Foo.txt.deflate" file to the desktop, ready to move into the package }
 ```